saf-dmitry/taskpaper-mode/README.md

 The syntax for query string is described below.

 __Note for TaskPaper app users:__ Though query syntax described here is a valid subset of search syntax implemented in TaskPaper v3 app, the search behavior is slightly different.
-TaskPaper mode does not support item path syntax together with slice and set operations in search queries relying on tag inheritance instead.
+TaskPaper mode does not support item path syntax and set operations in search queries relying on tag inheritance instead.
 This behavior may change in future updates.

 ### Tags and Attributes